MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Set-Location.md

 provider.
 The second command sets the current location to the `C:` drive in the FileSystem provider.
-When the drive name is specified in the form `<DriveName>:` (without backslash), the cmdlet sets the current location to the current location in the PSDrive.
+When the drive name is specified in the form `<DriveName>:` (without backslash), the cmdlet sets the location to the current location in the PSDrive.
 To get current location in the PSDrive use the `Get-Location` cmdlet with the **PSdrive** parameter.

 ### Example 4: Set the current location to a named stack